ww7/kopia-backup-scripts/docs/pgBackRest-usage.md

-### HOW to setup pgBackRest, is there a docker image?
+## HOW to setup pgBackRest, is there a docker image?
-1. Install as package `apt install pgbackrest` / `yum install pgbackrest` (recomended and simplest way, updates frequently)
+1. Install as package `apt install pgbackrest` / `yum install pgbackrest` (recommended and simplest way, updated frequently)
 2. Build from the source (cost a time and disk space for dependencies)
 3. Run with Docker [prebuilt images](https://hub.docker.com/search?q=pgBackRest)

-### HOW to configure pgBackRest to take first backup of test DB (created for `pg_dump` test)
+## HOW to configure pgBackRest to take first backup of test DB (created for `pg_dump` test)

 >NOTE: `pgbackrest` works locally or via SSH protocol, connection to `postgresql://` protocol not supported (default 5432 port).
 To use it with containerized Postgres (Docker) `pgbackrest` should be inside `postgresql` container.
 Such prebuilt contaner images of `postgresql` and related tools provided by [Crunchy Data Container Suite](https://access.crunchydata.com/documentation/crunchy-postgres-containers/latest/), [Crunchy on Docker Hub](https://hub.docker.com/u/crunchydata), [Crunchy pgBackRest usage examples](https://access.crunchydata.com/documentation/crunchy-postgres-containers/latest/examples/backup-restoration/pgbackrest/) (Crunchy is active contributor of Postgres development and provide production ready Postgres solutions).

->NOTE: Newest pgBackRest (> [2.37, February 2022](https://www.postgresql.org/about/news/pgbackrest-237-released-2403/)) versions implements new feature: "TLS server", that allow to communicate between pgBackRest instances with significantly faster performance (more lightweight than SSH) and allows to communicate between different architectures.
+>NOTE: Newest `pgBackRest` (> [2.37, February 2022](https://www.postgresql.org/about/news/pgbackrest-237-released-2403/)) versions implements new feature: "TLS server", that allow to communicate between pgBackRest instances with significantly faster performance (more lightweight than SSH) and allows to communicate between different architectures.

-1. Allow access for `replication` (binary backup) in `pg_hba.conf`, edit: `host replication all all trust` (`host replication <PG username> <host, IP of container> trust`).
+1. Allow access for `replication` (binary backup) in `pg_hba.conf`, edit: `host replication all all trust` (`host replication <pg username> <alowed host> trust`).
 Can be automated by initialization script with command `echo "host replication all all trust" >> /var/lib/postgresql/data/pg_hba.conf`.
 Authentication method can be changed from passwordless `trust` to e.g. `scram-sha-256`.
-- Aadded `init.sh` script to Docker Compose yml files.
+- Added `init.sh` script to Docker Compose yml files.
-2. Create config for `/etc/pgbackrest/pgbackrest.conf` (or set as CLI parameters)
+2. Create config for `/etc/pgbackrest/pgbackrest.conf` (or set with CLI parameters)
 - Prepare variables
 ```sh
 # find postgres container volume path for config "pg1-path"